rspamd/rspamd.com/doc/tutorials/writing_rules.md

 config['regexp']['symbol'] = '/override_re/' -- replace regexp for 'symbol'
 ~~~

-To improve the style of the sentences, you could consider the following revisions:

-"Please note that this method is different from the standard configuration files, which use a different syntax (UCL-based) and typically include two special files:
+Please note that this method is different from the standard configuration files, which use a different syntax (UCL-based) and typically include two special files:

 ```
 .include(try=true,priority=1) "$CONFDIR/local.d/config.conf"